CCT39/ParetoMinkowskiSemiring/README.md

 ## Build Instructions

-To reproduce the final PDF, please use the following compilation recipe:
+To reproduce the final PDF, please use the following compilation recipe in $\TeX$ Live environment:

 ```bash
 pdflatex paper.tex